Margay Facts

 Margay Physical Description

-Perhaps the most distinctive feature of the Margay remains the fact that it has a remarkable evolutionary adaptation in its ankles.
-These evolved to be so flexible that the cats can actually walk down a tree trunk headfirst.
+Yet, perhaps the most distinctive feature of the Margay remains the fact that it has a remarkable evolutionary adaptation in its ankles.
+These evolved to be so flexible that the cats actually has the ability to walk down a tree trunk headfirst.
 It’s one of only two known to possess this ability.

 - Kingdom: Animalia